pishoyg/coptic/README.md

    learning process, and it will save learners the time that they have to spend on looking up the obscure vocabulary or unfamiliar terms.

-1. Collect more explanatory notes.
+1. **Link Scriptorium Lemmas to and Marcion Keys.**

+1. Add pronunciations.

 1. Add a meanings that would be displayed on top before Crum's translation.
-   Some of Crum's translations are obscure or outdated (meaning either that the translation is archaic, or that we understand the meaning of the word better than he did back then).
+   Some of Crum's translations are obscure or archaic, and some are outdated because we understand the meaning of the word better than he did back then.
+   (low-priority)

+1. Collect more explanatory notes. (low-priority)

 1. Add literature citations.
 Perhaps from Scriptorium?
-Perhaps from the Bible?
+Perhaps from the Bible? (low-priority)

-1. Add pronunciations.

 ### Moawad Dawoud's Diciontary